Pakistan at the Asian Games: Beach Games results

-Pakistan has sent its delegation to both editions of the Asian Beach Games—a biennial multi-sport event which features sporting events played on a seaside beach.
+Pakistan has sent its delegation to all the editions of Asian Beach Games, a biennial multi-sport event which features sporting events played on a seaside beach.
 In the 2008 Asian Beach Games, held in Bali, Indonesia, from 18 to 26 October 2008, Pakistani athletes won a total of seven medals, with two gold.
 In the 2010 Asian Beach Games, organised in Muscat, Oman from 8 to 16 December, Pakistan won a total of six medals, but no gold, and finished at the 15th spot in the medal table.
+In the 2012 edition in Haiyang, China, they won a silver medal in beach kabaddi after a loss to Iran and a total of two medals.
+The 2014 Games in Phuket, Thailand, saw Pakistan win 10 medals, including two golds, with the beach kabaddi team once again securing silver after reaching the final.
+At the 2016 Games in Da Nang, Vietnam, Pakistan's ju-jitsu team contributed significantly to the overall tally, and the beach kabaddi team won gold by defeating India 30-28.
+In the 2026 edition held in Sanya, China, Pakistan finished with three medals, two silvers won by wrestlers Muhammad Inam and Asadullah, and one bronze from the beach kabaddi team.